ryan-berkowitz98/procurement-risk-model/README.md

 - **Aggregate Bidder Risk Scoring**
   Generates a composite score for each bidder based on multiple red-flag indicators, making it easy to identify the riskiest entities.

-- **Buyer & Market Summaries**
-  Produces summary reports of contracting authorities, spending patterns, and concentration of awards.

 - **Red-Flag Modules**
   The model evaluates several common risk signals in procurement data:
   - **Non-competitive tenders** – flags contracts awarded without open competition.